susannvorberg/phd_thesis/index.md

 With the development of sophisticated statistical models the formerly high false positive rate of predictions could be reduced.
 -->

-About half of the protein families lack structural annotation and are therefore not amenable to template-based structure prediction.
+About half of the protein families lack structural annotation and therefore are not amenable to template-based prediction techniques that infer protein structure from homologs.
-They can theoratically be addressed by *de novo* structure prediction approaches which in practice are limited by the immense computational costs required to search the conformational space for the lowest-energy conformation.
+They can be addressed by *de novo* structure prediction approaches that in practice are often limited by the immense computational costs required to search the conformational space for the lowest-energy conformation.
-Recent advances in residue-residue contact prediction have enabled the *de novo* prediction of protein structures by sufficiently constraining the overall protein fold.
+Increased accuracies of predicted residue-residue contacts have extended the applicability of *de novo* methods to larger proteins by sufficiently constraining the overall protein fold.
-Residue-residue contact prediction is based on the idea that selection pressure on proteins to maintain their structure and function can lead to compensatory mutations between spatially neighboring residues.
+Residue-residue contact prediction is based on the idea that selection pressure on protein structure and function can lead to compensatory mutations between spatially close residues.
 This leaves an echo of correlation signatures that can be traced down from the evolutionary record.
-Despite the immense success of contact prediction methods, several open challenges need to be addressed to broaden their applicability.
+Despite the immense success of contact prediction methods, there are several challenges.
-The most evident limitation lies in the requirement of deep alignments that give rise to sufficiently strong coevolutionary signals compared to background noise.
-Unfortunately, the majority of protein families without associated structural information that comprise interesting targets for contact guided *de novo* structure prediction, have low numbers of homologous sequences.
+The most evident limitation lies in the requirement of deep alignments, which excludes the majority of protein families without associated structural information that are the focus for contact guided *de novo* structure prediction.
-Furthermore, the current contact prediction methods apply heuristics that leave certain aspects of the available coevolutionary information unexploited.
+The heuristics applied by current contact prediction methods pose annother challenge, since they omit available coevolutionary information.
-So far, the heuristics have proven robust and resisted efforts to replace them.

-This work presents two different approaches for improving contact prediction methods.
+This work presents two different approaches for addressing the limitations of contact prediction methods.
-Instead of inferring the evolutionary couplings by maximizing the pseudo-likelihood of the statistical model for protein sequence families, a new approach was developed that maximizes the full likelihood by an approximation to its gradient.
+Instead of inferring evolutionary couplings by maximizing the pseudo-likelihood, I maximize the full likelihood of the statistical model for protein sequence families.
-This approach achieved minor improvements in precision for protein families with low numbers of sequences compared to the popular pseudo-likelihood method.
+This approach performed with comparable precision up to minor improvements over the pseudo-likelihood methods for protein families with low numbers of sequences.
-Secondly, a principled Bayesian framework has been developed that provides posterior probability estimates for residue-residue contacts and eradicates the use of heuristics
+A Bayesian statistical approach has been developed that provides posterior probability estimates for residue-residue contacts and eradicates the use of heuristics.
 The full information of coevolutionary signatures is exploited by explicitely modelling the distribution of statistical couplings that reflects the nature of residue-residue interactions.
-Eventhough, the posterior probabilities do not directly translate into more precise predictions than obtained by conventional methods, the Bayesian framework offers a statistically clean and theoretically solid treatment for the contact prediction problem.
+Surprisingly, the posterior probabilities do not directly translate into more precise predictions than obtained by pseudo-likelihood methods combined with prior knowledge.
+However, the Bayesian framework offers a statistically clean and theoretically solid treatment for the contact prediction problem.
-The flexible and transparent framework provides a convenient starting point for further developments, such as integrating complex prior knowdledge or extending the model towards the derivation of probability estimates for residue-residue distances.
+The flexible and transparent framework provides a convenient starting point for further developments, such as integrating more complex prior knowledge or extending the model towards the derivation of probability estimates for residue-residue distances.

 # Acknowledgements {-}

-I thank the world.

 I am very grateful to Johannes Söding, for giving me the opportunity to work in his lab, for his supervision and guidance on this fascinating project.